pichim/PM2_PES_Board_Example/docs/markdown/ws1.md

 4. Watch the bottom left corner of the screen, windows will appear there telling you about the progress of the process.
 When uploading is finished, the LD1 LED will be lit continuously (blinking green and red when uploading)
 5. Now click the **USER** button while watching the LED.
 6. Now click the **USER** button once again, what happend with LED diode?
-7. Unplug Nucleo board from computer.
+7. After finishing unplug Nucleo board from computer.

 After finishing task try to read through the code with the comments.
 Observe how the code structure looks like and how individual objects are defined. **If you have any questions, just ask them.**